Creative staff

 My approach to teaching drama, especially with Shakespeare, is to explore it collaboratively, 'on its feet'.

-- Sarah Grandage, Lecturer in Drama, Performance and Language
+- Sarah Grandage, Associate Professor in Drama and Performance

 One of the great things about creative writing is that it forms its own unique relationship with each and every writer, each time they take up a pen or strike a keyboard.

-- Spencer Jordan, Assistant Professor in Creative Writing
+- Spencer Jordan, Associate Professor in Creative Writing

 I am interested in helping students to produce fiction of all shapes and sizes.
 My classes are devoted to not only rigorous writing exercises but also careful attention to the process of reading published works from a writer's perspective.